Home > Hub article > College – Making the Right Choice

 - Word of mouth – other parents most likely

-- Consider how like or otherwise your young people are and what you want
+- Consider how like or otherwise your young people are and what you want from the college placement

 - Don’t go for a college on the basis of what another parent says or dismiss for the same reasons